-Many ask which are the best Donor Recognition Walls for NonProfit organizations.
+Many ask which are the Best Donor Recognition Walls for NonProfit organizations.

 Donor recognition has been around since the first caveman gave a gift to the second caveman and that second caveman had to think of a creative way to say ‘Thank You’.
+Non Profit Donor Recognition Walls are a good way to thank donors and inspire new ones.

 However, the status quo has changed dramatically in the past decade or two and what worked in the past is no longer effective, for a number of important reasons, reasons that make the introduction of interactive recognition not only practical and effective, but critically necessary.